matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

     - Time spent outside of GC

 ### Serial GC
-Is performed via a single thread on a single CPU.
+- Is performed via a single thread on a single CPU.
 When this GC thread is run, the execution of the application will pause until the collection is completed.
 Small data setup up to 100 MB, no requirement for low pause time.

 ### Parallel Collector
-Can be performed with multiple threads across several CPUs.
+- Can be performed with multiple threads across several CPUs.
 Using those multiple threads significantly speeds up GC.
 No pause time constraints and app performance is the most important aspect of your program.

 ### Parallel Compacting Collector
-Simlar to parallel Collector except for refined algorithms that reduce collection pause times.
+- Similar to parallel Collector except for refined algorithms that reduce collection pause times.
 This collector is best used for apps that do have pause time constraints.

 ### Concurrent Mark Sweep Collector
-CMS low latency collector, implements algorithm to handle large collections that might warrant long pauses.
+- CMS low latency collector, implements algorithm to handle large collections that might warrant long pauses.
 Use when response time take precedence over throughput times and GC pauses.

 ### Garbage-First G1 Collector
-Is used for multiprocessor machines with large memories.
+- Is used for multiprocessor machines with large memories.
 This server-style GC meets pause time goal with high probability, while achieving high throughput.
-Whole heal operations (global marking) are performed concurrently with the app thread, whch prevents interruptions proportional to the heap or live-data size.
+Whole heap operations (global marking) are performed concurrently with the app thread, which prevents interruptions proportional to the heap or live-data size.

 | Memory Management Tools | Description |
 |---|---|